-Here’s a recipe kids might like—great for the hot weather (should it ever arrive…).
-Yoda Soda is as lovely a shade of lime green as Yoda’s complexion!
+For those good times when you want something special, though, here’s a recipe you might like.
+It’s perfect for the hot weather (should it ever arrive…).
+Or mix up a big bowlful for Christmas… Yoda Soda is as lovely a shade of Yule-tide green as Yoda’s complexion!

 Yoda soda is only one recipe in a fleet of fun cooking ideas for explorers of man’s last frontier, from The Star Wars Cook Book.
 You can probably adapt many of the recipes to reduce the amount of fat and sugar in each serving.
 Some of the recipes in The Star Wars Cook Book, though, sound delicious and would make healthy eating just as they are – like Greedo’s Burritos made with lean ground beef, tomatoes, lettuce and black beans, or Wampa snow cones from the ice planet Hoth, which features the super-food blueberries.